geotools/geotools/docs/web/getinvolved.rst

 The
 `users list <https://lists.sourceforge.net/lists/listinfo/geotools-gt2-users>`_
-is the forum .
-If you are having a problem with GeoTools, something does not work or you think you have encountered a bug, report it to this list.
+is the place to go when you have questions about using GeoTools.
+Have a look at our `user list posting guide <http://docs.geotools.org/latest/userguide/welcome/userlistguide.html>`_ and join in the discussion.

 The
 `developer list <https://lists.sourceforge.net/lists/listinfo/geotools-devel>`_